robin-mueller/auto-apms-guide/src/usage/tutorials/creating-a-behavior-from-scratch.md

 colcon build --packages-up-to my_package --symlink-install
 ```

-AutoAPMS conveniently provides an executable called `run_tree` which we will use as shown in [Deploying Behaviors](./deploying-behaviors.md).
+AutoAPMS conveniently provides an executable called `run_behavior` which we will use as shown in [Deploying Behaviors](./deploying-behaviors.md).
 To run the simple skill example, execute the following steps:

 ::: tabs key:approach